-ETA was unusual among nationalists in studiously avoiding targeting other ethnic groups-something the IRA certainly failed to do (while protesting that it did: Protestants were allegedly attacked not qua Protestants, or foreigners, but as security force members or helpers-implausible in the bombings at Enniskillen (see Figure 6) or Omagh).
-The IRA have been more typical in this.
-The logic of national liberation, however liberal its rhetoric, requires a coherent national community which is necessarily defined by its contrast with outsiders.
+But ETA is unusual amongst nationalists in studiously avoiding targeting other ethnic groups - something the IRA certainly fails to do (while protesting that it does: Protestants are allegedly attacked not qua Protestants, or foreigners, but as security force members or helpers - implausible in the bombings at Enniskillen, or Omagh).
+The IRA are the more typical in this.
+The logic of national liberation, however liberal its rhetoric, requires a coherent national community which is necessarily defined in contrast with outsiders.
 Protecting this exclusivity is indeed the essence of nationalism.
 (Even though there have been socialist revolutionaries, like Connolly, who thought that national liberation was the first step towards international brotherhood, they have all been disappointed.)
 So the possibility that violence will be turned not only against the oppressor state but also against other ethnic groups is implicit.